Everybody is Good

 Bad People, Good People

-The thing is that when it goes the route of violence, it becomes power over everything, including people.
 Violence begets more violence and it goes downhill from there.
-Hitler, in Geermany, and Putin, in Russia, are good examples of that: “I want them to fear me and celebrate my contribution.
-Resistance is futile”.
+Hitler, in Germany and Putin, in Russia, are good examples of that: “I want them to fear me and celebrate me.</p>

 All of Us